 Mauritius Dividend Tax

 All companies in Mauritius are not liable to pay tax on dividends earned from resident companies.
 This is for both resident and non-resident companies.
-However, if the dividend is received from foreign operations of a company resident in the country, this income is subject to 15 percent tax.
+However, if the dividend is received from foreign operations of a company resident in the country, this income is subject to 15% tax.

 In this case, a company can apply for exemption up to 80 percent or deduction for any tax withheld in the foreign country as long they produce documentary evidence.
 This leaves an effective 3 percent tax rate on these dividends earned abroad.